-- 1 On the Configuration tab, click Data Cache. - 2 Set the following options. - Enable (Box checked) Indicates that data services are enabled for this Satellite.
-This is the default and allows HPCA agents that are connecting to this Satellite to receive their software and patches from it. - Enable (Box unchecked; effectively, Disabled) Indicates that data services are disabled for this Satellite. - A synchronization with the upstream host will not bring down to this Satellite the software and patch data cache. - Any HPCA agents that connect to this Satellite will have their data requests passed to the upstream host.
+- 1 On the Configuration tab, click Data Cache. - 2 Set the following options: - Select the Enable Apache Server cache check box to enable data services for a Satellite.
+This is the default setting and enables HPCA agents that are connecting to the Satellite to receive their Patch Manager Gateway binaries from the Satellite data cache. - Clear the Enable Apache Server cache check box to disable data services for a Satellite. - A synchronization with the upstream host does not download the Patch Manager Gateway binaries to this Satellite. - Requests for Patch Manager Gateway binaries from the HPCA agents that connect to the Satellite are passed to the upstream host. - Select the Enable Proxy Server preload (static cache) check box to preload data services for a Satellite.
+This is the default setting and enables HPCA agents that are connecting to the Satellite to receive their resources from the Proxy Server static cache.